amitk-abk/Learnings/Scala_Basics_and_Beyond.md

 Functional languages encourage immutable data structures and referentially transparent methods.
 A method's only act should be to compute and return a value without any side effect (following SRP - Single Responsibility Principle).
 That way methods become reliable and reusable.

+If you are using vars in code, it is probably not in functional style.
+A function with Unit as a return type could be the function with side effects: If a function is not returning any interesting value then the only way the function can make difference is through some kind of side effect.